 Let’s assume these values (as an example):

 This means to achieve our goal, our test needs 20 engines (10,000 \ 500).
 Those 20 engines can either be all in one geographic location, or spread across multiple locations.
-(Refer to our Load Distribution guide for more details.)
+For more information, see Load Distribution.

-Note: BlazeMeter uses a variety of cloud providers (AWS, Google Cloud, and Azure) which have different types of machines and network infrastructures, so if your test runs engines from more than one cloud provider, it's recommended to ensure that each provider's engine can sustain the load and bring about the desired outcome.
+Note: BlazeMeter uses a variety of cloud providers (AWS, Google Cloud, and Azure) which have different types of machines and network infrastructures, so if your test runs engines from more than one cloud provider, verify that each provider's engine can sustain the load and bring about the desired outcome.

 Step 6: Use a Multi-Test for Multiple Scenarios

-This step is optional and only applies if your test includes multiple scenarios, in which case you should setup your test as a Multi-Test.
+This step is optional and only applies if your test includes multiple scenarios, in which case you should set up your test as a Multi-Test via the web UI.
 (For a detailed walkthrough, refer to our guide on Multi-Tests.)

-- You can change the configuration of each scenario (as detailed in the Modify the Scenarios section of our Multi-Test guide).
+3. You can change the configuration of each scenario as detailed in the Modify the Scenarios section of our Multi-Test guide.

-- Click "Run Test" to launch all of your scenarios (additional options are covered in the Run the Multi-Test section of our Multi-Test guide).
+4. Click "Run Test" to launch all of your scenarios.
+Additional options are covered in the Run the Multi-Test section of our Multi-Test guide.

-- The aggregated report of your Multi Test will start generating results in a few minutes, which also can be filtered for each individual scenario.
-(For details on how to use these filters, refer to our Reporting Selectors for Scenario and Location guide.)
+The aggregated report of your Multi Test will start generating results in a few minutes, which also can be filtered for each individual scenario.
+For more information about how to use these filters, refer to our Reporting Selectors for Scenario and Location guide.